ODS-NN-Breakfasts/rus-ad-search-engine/README.md

-# Search Engine for Russian Advetrisements
+# Search Engine for Russian Advertisements

 All operations for project development and maintenance should be described on [Wiki page](https://github.com/ODS-NN-Breakfasts/rus-ad-search-engine/wiki).